Capital City shows that a world-class public education in the city is not just some distant dream. It's happening right here, right now!

 I want my child to attend Capital City.
 How do I register?

 Capital City enrolls new students through a random lottery process.
-The application to enter the lottery for the upcoming school year will be available on December 16th.
+The application to enter the lottery for the upcoming school year will be available at myschooldc.org on December 15th.
 Any student who is a resident of the District of Columbia is eligible to apply.
 If your child is awarded a space, you will be contacted with procedures for enrolling your child.

-How old does a student need to be to enter PK-3 or PK-4?
+How old does a student need to be to enter PK-3, PK-4 or K?

 How does the lottery work?

-More information about the 2014-2015 lottery process will be available soon.
-If you have any questions, please contact the Admissions Coordinator at email@example.com
+More information about the 2016-2017 lottery process will be available soon.
+If you have any questions, please contact the Parent Outreach and Admissions Coordinator at firstname.lastname@example.org.

 Do you maintain a waiting list after the lottery?